owm111/hackneyed-x11-cursors/README.md

 Credits
 -------
-* do-symlinks.sh, rewrite of addmissing.sh, taken from dummy-x11-cursors by ultr (on kde-look.org)
+* do-symlinks.sh, rewrite of addmissing.sh, taken from [dummy-x11-cursors](https://www.opendesktop.org/p/999853/) by ultr

 * some SVGs taken from openclipart.org (pencil, pirate and coffee_mug as far as I can remember)

-* monolithic SVG idea (and the SVG itself) taken from KDE's Breeze theme by Ken Vermette, who probably liked Jakub Steiner's DMZ way too much (but not enough to keep the Python script)
+* monolithic SVG idea (and the SVG itself) taken from KDE's [Breeze theme](https://github.com/KDE/breeze/tree/master/cursors) by Ken Vermette, who probably liked Jakub Steiner's DMZ way too much (but not enough to keep the Python script)

 * util/ico2cur.c, a C rendition of [ico2cur.py](https://gist.github.com/RyanBalfanz/2371463)

 Bugs
 ----
-Please report, either here or on Xfce-look, any bugs you might find, or any enhancements you might want.
+Please report, either here or on openDesktop.org, any bugs you might find, or any enhancements you might want.
 I consider it finished, but there's always a corner to round.

 A word about hashes
 -------------------